 Sophia Mandalakis and

-Anna Nolasco both added 10 kills apiece, with Nolasco also leading the charge with 16 digs.
+Anna Nolasco both added 10 and 11 kills respectively, with Nolasco also leading the charge with 15 digs to tie Martin.

 Stephanie Rodriguez continued her fantastic start to her collegiate career as well.
-The first year setter was all over the floor, collecting 32 assists, nine kills, two block assists and an ace.
+The first year setter was all over the floor, collecting 31 assists, eight kills, 14 digs, one block assists and an ace.

 The Dolphins will return to the Sharp Center on Thursday, this time challenging Medgar Evers.